At Home in the Badlands

 For centuries people have lived around and sometimes in the lava country.
 Ancient Indian civilizations crossed the lava flows with trail cairns and related to the landscape with stories and ceremony.
 Spanish empire builders detoured around it and gave it the name used today.
 Homesteaders settled along its edges and tried to make the desert bloom.
 The stories of all these people are preserved in the trail cairns, petroglyphs, wall remnants, and other fragments that remain in the backcountry.

-Early Spanish Explorers came into what is now western New Mexico and El Malpais in search of wealth and new lands.
+Early Spanish explorers came into what is now western New Mexico and El Malpais in search of wealth and new lands.
 When they encountered the rugged lava flows, they named this area El Malpais, Spanish for "the badlands" or "bad country."
 The phrase "el malpais" (pronounced ehl MAHL-pye-EES) already existed at the time, referring to rough and barren-looking landscapes typically formed from past volcanic activity.

 By 1881, the Atlantic and Pacific Railroad forever transformed the malpais area.
 A small settlement soon grew up around the station which took the name of Grant.
 With the coming of the railroad and the establishment of Fort Wingate, the sheep and cattle industries flourished.
 As the railroad moved further west, new towns sprang up along the right of way.
 Logging in the Zuni Mountains soon began in earnest to supply the railroad, Fort Wingate and the new towns along the way.

-Last updated: July 12, 2020
+Last updated: July 3, 2023